Burnaby Wildcats

 Early Bird Discount

-- Early Bird Discount: Save $100 by registering online between May 15 and June 30
+- Early Bird Discount: Returning players save $100 by registering online between May 15 and June 30

 - Regular Fee: Applies to returning players registering after June 30